SoluCX Widget

 In bottomBox mode, the widget is displayed as a fixed box in the bottom right corner of the page.

-This allows the widget to be highlighted without interfering with the main content, ideal for capturing the user's attention.
+This allows the widget to stand out without interfering with the main content, ideal for capturing user attention.

 • bottomBoxLeft: Displays the widget as a fixed box in the bottom left corner of the page.